 Right.

-Yeah, because of bucket budget reconciliation, you need to make sure that the bill can actually get to President Trump's desk.
+Yeah, because of budget reconciliation, you need to make sure that the bill can actually get to President Trump's desk.

-And if you look at where we focused it, President Trump really wanted to focus this on middle class tax relief.
+And if you look at where we focused it, President Trump really wanted to focus this on middle-class tax relief.

 And so that's what we did.

-Everybody's going to get a tax cut.
+By the way, everybody's going to get a tax cut.

-So, you know, everybody's going to benefit from this.
+So everybody's going to benefit from this.

-Something else that hits a lot of upper middle income folks in a very unfair way.
+We repealed the alternative minimum tax, by the way, something else that hits a lot of upper and middle-income folks in a very unfair way.

 That goes away under this bill.

-So, you know, when you look at the whole thing, and you'll be able to there's going to be a calculator coming out real soon where you're going to be able to look at your personal situation, and I think you're going to find most people were will see that they will pay less in taxes under this plan and you get economic growth.
+So when you look at the whole thing, and you'll be able to, there's going to be a calculator coming out real soon where you're going to be able to look at your personal situation.

 Those jobs will now start coming back.

-And we've heard of the case.
+And we've heard that.

-What if the Senate waits what if the Senate uh uh says twenty nineteen?
+What if the Senate says 2019?

-That is a that is political suicide to me.
+That is political suicide to me.

-But do you agree with me waiting until twenty nineteen is dumb?
+But do you agree with me?

-You can by the way, you can say it.
+By the way, you can say it.

 It's true.

-Because that doesn't help the men and women that are in poverty on food stamps and out of the labor force and grow the economy.
+It's dumb because that doesn't help the men and women that are in poverty on food stamps and out of the labor force and grow the economy.

 Why wait?

-We need to confront some of these other problems in our society like uh a runaway welfare program, and so we're gonna have real welfare reform that President Trump wants to embark upon.
+We need to confront some of these other problems in our society, like a runaway welfare program.

 Let's get people back to work.